Part ofCan't Reach Claude Error: Every Fix That Actually Works

 A 500 is an HTTP status code, and Anthropic documents precisely what theirs means.
 In the official API error reference, a 500 is an api_error: "an unexpected error has occurred internal to Anthropic's systems."
 That one sentence settles the common worry.
 A Claude 500 internal server error is server-side: your prompt did not trigger it, your login is valid, your subscription is intact, and your history is safe.

 That matters because it changes what you do next.
-A wrong password, a dropped connection, and a rate limit each throw their own distinct error.
+A wrong password, a dropped connection, and a rate limit each throw their own distinct error, and a single thread that refuses to load gives you Claude can't open this chat — a page-level failure with its own fixes, not a server fault.
 When the message specifically says internal server error, the request reached Anthropic and something broke there — a backend hiccup, a deploy blip, or a load spike.
 No prompt you rephrase will fix a genuine server fault.
 We have watched the same message send fine sixty seconds later, unchanged — the signature of a transient Anthropic internal server error.

 Symptom, cause, and fix at a glance